AmineAgrane/dog_breed_classification/README.md

 # Dog Breed Classification Project.
 This project is a multi-class image classification.
-We'll use TensorFlow to build and train a Neural Network that will classify dog breed from images.
+I have used TensorFlow [`mobilenet_v2_130_224`](https://tfhub.dev/google/imagenet/mobilenet_v2_130_224/classification/4) to build and train a Neural Network that will classify dog breed from images passed as input.
-Yon can see below some predictions made by the final trained model.
+Yon can see below some predictions made by the final trained model on some test images

 <img src="https://github.com/AmineAgrane/dog_breed_classification/blob/master/docs/predicted_labels.png">